-Joan is a business owner, a former Union leader, Business administrator and adult educator.
+Joan is a business owner, a former union leader, a business administrator and an adult educator.

-- Before you delegate tasks to an employee, you must have trust that they will be able to accomplish the tasks according to your standards.
-If you are not sure that you can transfer some of your tasks with confidence then you need to assess why you feel this way.
+- Before you delegate tasks to an employee, you must trust that they will be able to accomplish the tasks according to your standards.
+If you are not sure that you can transfer some of your tasks with confidence, then you need to assess why you feel this way.

 - Find out about the skill sets of the employees on staff.
 You may be surprised at the wealth of qualifications and experience some of your staff have that could contribute significantly to your productivity.

 - Seek out competent personnel on your team.
 Get them on board by asking them how they would like to help out in a specific area, work on a project, or learn some new skills in other areas.

 - Show your appreciation.
 Use the "thank you" phrase generously, and you will always have team members who are willing to help out.

 - Communication is key when delegating tasks.
 Your instructions and expectations must be precise and clear.
 Let them know that they can always come to you for help if the need arises.